Gurren Lagann: Main characters

-Yoko is a young woman from Littner, a village neighboring Giha, and is introduced as a member of a small resistance against the beastmen.
+Yoko (14 in the beginning-21 Years old) is a young woman from Littner, a village neighboring Giha, and is introduced as a member of a small resistance against the beastmen.
 She helps to introduce Simon and Kamina to the surface world, and becomes a member of Team Gurren soon after.
 She falls in love with Kamina early on the series, and thinks little of Simon until he begins showing signs of self-confidence.
 After Kamina's death, she tries to help Simon cope and forms a sisterly relationship with him.
 Instead of piloting a Gunmen, she wields a high-powered energy rifle and uses her marksmanship and wise counsel to aid her teammates.